kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

 ...
 {{< /highlight >}}

-Next, we need to update the `productpage` upstream with the appropriate SDS configuration:
+Next, we need to update the `productpage` Upstream with the appropriate SDS configuration:

 ```bash
 kubectl edit upstream default-productpage-9080 -n gloo-system
 ```

 ### Istio 1.1.x

-Here's an example of the edited upstream for Istio 1.1.
+Here's an example of the edited Upstream for Istio 1.1.

 {{< highlight yaml "hl_lines=23-31" >}}
 apiVersion: gloo.solo.io/v1